An honest Snorkel AI review for 2026: Is it right for you?

 There’s no "try it now" button.
 You can't just sign up and poke around.
 This strategy makes complete sense for their target market of data science teams at Fortune 500 companies, but it shuts the door on pretty much every other business that needs a simple, easy-to-implement AI tool.

 It’s a huge contrast to modern AI tools built for everyone else.
-Platforms like eesel AI have clear, predictable pricing with no mystery fees, and you can get started in a few minutes without ever having to talk to a salesperson.
+Platforms like eesel AI run on transparent, usage-based pricing — you pay per AI resolution, with no per-seat fees — and you can get started in a few minutes without ever having to talk to a salesperson.

 The alternative for support and IT: When you need results now